BarbieCue/ktgen/README.md

 ### Combination

-When the course definition file `course_definition.ktgen` is not empty, lessons for the keyboard layout will be generated.
-Followed by lessons from the course definition file.
+Generating keyboard layout lessons can be combined with your custom lesson generation.
+This happens automatically when the `course_definition.ktgen` file is not empty.
+Keyboard layout lessons are generated first, your custom lessons afterwards.

 ## Help